josefschneider/jekyll-now/_clash-for-hw-engineers/2017-11-4-CLaSH-Pros-and-Cons.md

 #### Pro - Simulation

 Because code written in CLaSH is valid Haskell you can perform functional tests using test-benches written in native Haskell.
-Result: insanely fast testing (if you know what you're doing) and amazing randomised testing capabilities.
+Result: insanely fast testing (if you know what you're doing) and amazing randomised testing capabilities provided by the Haskell QuickCheck library.

 #### Con - There's an intermediate language before synthesis